Office hours by appointment. Evening and weekend hours available.

 Humanist chaplaincies serve the same roles as their religious counterparts, but serve from the perspective of secular, Humanist values.

 A Humanist Chaplain can increase the well being of individuals, but note that chaplains are not health care professionals or professional counselors.
-If you require counseling or help with mental health issues you should contact UCF Counseling and Psychological Services.
+If you require counseling or help with mental health issues contact UCF Counseling and Psychological Services.
 A chaplain can certainly help with making that contact.

 Humanist Society Chaplain Information